API java : Timestamp

 Returns:

-true if the given Object instance is equal to this Timestamp object; false otherwise
+true if the given Object is an instance of a Timestamp that is equal to this Timestamp object; false otherwise

 See Also: